From the menu Edit → Preferences. Set the global preferences and options for the program.

 Enter the camera pixel size and maximum ADU, or if applicable for your driver, check the box to get it automatically.

-The maximum ADU is used to avoid saturated stars during autofocus.
+The maximum ADU is used to avoid saturated stars during autofocus and photometry.

 The pixel size is required to speedup the astrometry solving by estimating the image scale.

 You can select if you want to set the camera Gain from CCDciel or use the value you setup in the driver.
 If this box is checked the Capture and Sequence Gain selection are not available.